 If you have a little longer to spare in Suwon, I’d recommend hopping on the subway once again and taking the metro from Suwon station to Suwon City Hall.
 Head to Ingye-Ro (Ingyedong) which is a super fun street filled with noraebang (Korean karaoke bars) and tons of local bars and restaurants with great atmospheres.
 Ingyedong is almost like another Hongdae, just sans westerners.

 Ansan is the perfect day trip from Seoul for foodie travellers.
 Visitors to Seoul may assume that Itaewon is the city’s international district, however the true flavours of world cuisine can be found in neighbouring Ansan.
-South Korea is a largely homogeneous country with less than 1% of the population originating from overseas.
-A large proportion of this percentage – Korea’s migrant worker population, are located in Ansan.
+Most of Korea’s international migrant population live in Ansan.

 Throughout Ansan’s Wongok-Dong district (the area directly adjacent to Ansan station), you can find row upon row of various street food vendors selling their wares, in addition to a seemingly infinite choice of restaurants of various cuisines.

-Embrace the Peace and Tranquility of Gapyeong
+Embrace the Peace and Tranquility of Gapyeong County

-Finally while in Gapyeong, you can explore Petite France which is a European themed artificial village designed to give Koreans a taster of Parisian life (it even has its own mini Eiffel Tower!)
+Finally while in Gapyeong, you can explore Petite France which is a European themed artificial village designed to give Koreans a taste of Parisian life (it even has its own mini Eiffel Tower!)